The guide to Elite beaches in Mykonos is about the most recommended and beautiful beaches on this posh island.

 Panormos beach

 A former hidden secret, it remains a predominantly wild beach, perfect for naturists.
 Those tend to stay at the far right end.
-At the same time, the area close to the parking lot has an inviting bar for music and drinks and sunbathing on loungers.
-Notably, the location on the island’s northern side means that this is a windier beach.
+At the same time, the area near the parking lot features an inviting bar for music, drinks, and sunbathing on loungers.
+Notably, the location on the island’s northern side means that this beach is windier.
 The sea can be rougher, but when the water is calm, it’s one of Mykonos’s best and most relaxing beaches.

 Beach for: Naturism, Gay-Friendly

-How to Get to Panormos: There used to be no bus service to this beach, but one was finally added a few years ago.
-However, since the Covid-19 pandemic, which decreased the number of tourists, this service depends on demand.
+How to Get to Panormos: Previously, there was no bus service to this beach, but one was introduced a few years ago.
+However, since the COVID-19 pandemic, which decreased the number of tourists, this service depends on demand.
 Even so, when it’s running, there are usually just a handful of daily buses (departing from the Old Port terminal), so you’re better off going by car.
 The ride from Mykonos Town takes less than 15 minutes, and a large parking lot is behind the beach.

 ©discovergreece.com